HandtoEarth/Field/README.md

-# Some Notes About My Process in Writing this Document
+# Some Notes About My Process!

 Lorem ipsum